-Now that we’ve chatted about ways to add texture and color to your shelving, let’s chat about how to style them!
+In a previous blog post, we talked about ways to add texture and color to your shelving.
+We also wanted to chat about how to style them!

-The secret to styling shelves is to ensure it all looks pulled together and that your eye flows from one shelf to the other.
+The biggest secret or tip to styling shelves is to ensure it all looks pulled together and that your eye flows from one shelf to the other.
+Keep reading to learn how to style shelves like an interior design pro.

 Create Your Design and Your Style